More than 20 people safely escape after plane crashes outside Houston - KTVZ

 “The information we have at this time indicates that the plane did not attain altitude at the end of the runway and went across Morton Road, coming to a rest in the field just north of the airport, where it caught on fire,” the judge said.

 Another person had respiratory issues, Woodard said.
-Both were transported to a hospital but later returned to the airport.
+Both were taken to a hospital and later returned to the airport.

 The MD-87 “rolled through a fence and caught fire in a field” just after 10 a.m. while attempting to depart, the Federal Aviation Administration (FAA) said in a statement.